Nia Archives named artist of the year at Northern Music Awards

 Speaking about what it means to be a Liverpudlian performer, she said: “Being born by the water of Liverpool, I think something magic is in the blood.”

+Money raised from the Northern Music Awards will go towards expanding music therapy provision in the north of England for charity Nordoff and Robbins.

-The Zutons, who formed in 2001 and are also from Liverpool, won band of the year, after releasing the album The Big Decider in 2024, the group is best known for the original version of Valerie, which gained success when it was covered by Amy Winehouse.
+The Zutons, who formed in 2001 and are also from Liverpool, won band of the year after releasing the album The Big Decider in 2024, The group are best known for the original version of Valerie, which gained success when it was covered by Amy Winehouse.

 Manchester pop band Blossoms won music moment of the year for the campaign leading up to the release of their fifth album Gary, which reached number one on the UK albums chart.